PACTT's School Programs

 - PACTT’s curriculum includes: Functional Academics, tied to the Illinois State Standards and Common Core Essential Elements; Daily Living Skills; Social and Communication Skills; Pre-Vocational Skills and Vocational Training

 Students of all ages participate in regular community experiences - from stores and restaurants to cultural and recreation sites.
-In 2014-15, school classrooms visited more than 40 different community sites!
+On average, classrooms visit a total of 35-40 different community sites per year!

 Community experiences give students an opportunity to generalize skills across new people and environments.